Convention & Visitors Bureau

 2440 Pearl Street, Boulder, CO 80302 | 303.442.2911

-Peruse jewelry, arts, crafts and more at hundreds of booths, watch dance and music performances on four stages, let the kids go wild in jumpy castles and relax beside babbling Boulder Creek during this favorite annual festival.
+Peruse jewelry, arts, crafts and more at hundreds of booths, watch dance and music performances on four stages, take the kids on a carnival ride and relax beside babbling Boulder Creek during this favorite annual festival.
 The Boulder Creek Festival takes place in and around Central Park.

 The BolderBoulder is as much about the funky costumes, fun music and camaraderie among runners as it is about the race itself.
-This favorite Memorial Day tradition in Boulder turns 40 years old in 2018!
+This favorite race has been a Memorial Day tradition in Boulder for more than four decades!
 Come join 50,000 participants and tons of spectators for a 10K foot race through Boulder's neighborhoods, finishing in Folsom Field — the University of Colorado's football stadium.

 Named the No. 1 Farmers’ Market in the country by readers of USA Today, the Boulder Farmers’ Market is a fun place to start a Saturday.
 Established in 1986 by a handful of local farmers looking to sell farm-fresh produce directly to the public, the market is now the largest in Colorado.
 It is a growers-only market, and shoppers can enjoy seasonal produce, eggs, cheeses, meats, herbs, flowers, wines and gourmet food products.
 Plus, the market enjoys a lovely setting next to shady Central Park and the Boulder Creek, at the doorsteps of the Boulder Museum of Contemporary Art (BMoCA) and the Boulder Dushanbe Teahouse.